yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

 `**`The *Ilford Rapid Fixer* has already been diluted for you.

 For measuring out small volumes (in the case of *Ilfostop*), you should be able to find a small 50ml measuring cylinder somewhere in the darkroom.

+You should also be able to find a 200ml syringe to help getting the *ID-11* and *Ilford Rapid Fixer* out of their 5l bottles and into the graduates.